How to Open a Medical Spa (Medspa) if your License Requires Physician Supervision

 Legally, medical services must be provided by physicians or within a physician-owned entity.
 Does this mean that other entrepreneurial-minded healthcare professionals can’t open a medical spa business?
 Not exactly.
 Read on to learn more.

-- Real estate ownership and management
+- Real estate ownership and management;

-- Equipment rental
+- Equipment rental;

-- Administrative support
+- Administrative support;

-- H/R (excluding medical personnel hiring)
+- H/R (excluding medical personnel hiring); and

-- Vendor relationships
+- Vendor relationships.

 The MSO can perform any business-related function other than providing medical services.

 Likewise, the MSO is shielded from any claims that may arise from medical malpractice or other liability on the part of the physician or the physician-owned corporation.
-To reap the benefits of these liability protections, it is crucial that the MSO and medical practice are properly formed, and that the MSA is carefully drafted.
+To reap the benefits of these liability protections, it is crucial that the MSO and medical practice are properly formed and that the MSA is carefully drafted.

 - The physician or the physician-owned entity must be the beneficiaries of payments for medical services.

-When you consider that any errors in the way you set up an MSO, operate the medical spa, or in the agreements between the MSO and the physician or physician-owned entity could be career-ending for everyone involved, it’s easy to understand why it’s important to do everything “by-the-book.”
+When you consider that any errors in the way you set up an MSO, operate the medical spa, or form agreements between the MSO and the physician or physician-owned entity could be career-ending for everyone involved, it’s easy to understand why it’s worth the investment to do everything “by-the-book.”